-4. Do it for the New Year’s Resolution
+4. Do it for the new year

 When January rolls around, just like every year, we’ll all be feeling the effects of a few too many mince pies and will be wanting to get ourselves back to peak health.
 Arguably, the best thing money can buy for your pet will protect their wellbeing – we’re talking parasite protection, dental hygiene, and exercise aids.
 Granted, your pet might not see the immediate benefit of this as much as a mountain of treats, but you’ll know you’ve been the best pet parent you can be this year.
 Which is a great Christmas present to yourself, when you think about it!